Los Angeles Mayor Urges Everyone to Wear Masks

-LOS ANGELES (AP) – Los Angeles Mayor Eric Garcetti recommended that the city's 4 million people wear masks when they go out in the midst of the coronavirus spread.
+Governor Gavin Newsom said Wednesday that he is focused on keeping people inside.
+He also announced that the state may need an additional 66,000 hospital beds, 16,000 more than previously predicted, to handle the large number of illnesses expected during the second half of May.

+At an afternoon press conference, Mayor Eric Garcetti said he had been awaiting advice from the US Centers for Disease Control and Prevention.
+USA On the use of masks, but with the increase in the COVID-19 rate, he had decided not to wait any longer.

-Garcetti said on Wednesday that people in the country's second-largest city who perform essential tasks, such as shopping for food, should wear homemade, non-medical facial covers, or even handkerchiefs, as have people in other countries affected by the COVID-19 virus. done.
+The mayor said that the 4 million residents who perform essential tasks, such as shopping for food, should wear homemade, non-medical, or even handkerchiefs, as people in other countries affected by COVID-19 have done.

-Garcetti said the appearance would be "surreal,quot; but that people will have to get used to it.

-But he also said that people should still stay home as much as possible.
+“To be clear, you still have to stay home.
+This is not an excuse for everyone to come out suddenly, "Garcetti said.

-The mayor also said that residents should not wear medical-grade masks, which are scarce and necessary for health workers and first responders.
+He also said that people should not wear medical-grade masks, which are rare and necessary for health workers and first responders.

-One of the largest counties in California recommends that all residents wear face masks to combat the coronavirus, but Governor Gavin Newsom is not ready to take that idea statewide, focusing Wednesday on keeping people inside and adding thousands. of hospital beds more than stated above.

-Newsom now projects that he will need 66,000 more hospital beds for the expected peak of cases in late May, 16,000 more than his previous projections.
+The mayor said that even a "hidden scarf,quot; could delay the spread of the virus and that the masks are also good for reminding people to keep their distance.

+"I know it will look surreal," he said, putting on a mask.
+"We are going to have to get used to seeing ourselves like this … This will be the appearance."

+Los Angeles County reported more than 500 new cases Wednesday, an increase of 17% from the previous day.

+Garcetti's announcement came after Riverside County public health officer Dr. Cameron Kaiser urged people who need to go outside to wear something, including bandanas or neck warmers, to cover their mouths and the nose to protect others and themselves.

-Newsom was expected to publish guidelines for the masks, but said he did not believe they should be a substitute for keeping a safe distance from other people and taking additional steps to prevent the spread of the virus.
+The governor was expected to issue guidelines for the masks, but at his own news conference Newsom said he did not believe they should be a substitute for keeping a safe distance from other people and taking additional steps to prevent the spread of the virus.

 “They are not a substitute for an order to stay home.
 They are not a call for people to find N95 masks or surgical masks and remove or compete against our first responders, "Newsom said.

-Riverside County public health official Dr. Cameron Kaiser said Tuesday that people who need to go out in public should wear something, including bandanas or neck warmers, to cover their mouths and noses to protect others already themselves.
+Newsom focused on adding thousands more hospital beds than previously stated.
+He now projects that he will need 66,000 more hospital beds for the expected peak of cases in late May, 16,000 more than his previous projections.

-The virus is transmitted in droplets that can be transmitted through coughing or sneezing, so some type of coverage could help even if it is not a hospital grade mask, Kaiser said.
+In Riverside County, Kaiser said the virus is spread in drops that can be transmitted through coughs or sneezes, so some type of coverage could help even if it is not a hospital grade mask.

 Kaiser issued the recommendation because the fourth largest county in the state was seeing infections increase faster than expected.
 At the current rate, he said Wednesday he would run out of hospital beds on April 12 and fans by April 26.